kablamo/mvp.kablamo.org/page/basics/exceptions/index.markdown

 # Exceptions

 The standard Perl syntax for handling exceptions is annoying to visitors from other languages.
-It works really well if you give a chance though.
+It works really well if you give it a chance though.

 If you can't deal with the standard Perl syntax you can use Try::Tiny (described below), a fairly popular module that adds `try` and `catch` keywords.